 Td may safely be given at the same time as other vaccines.

-If you ever had a life-threatening allergic reaction after a dose of any tetanus or diphtheria containing vaccine, OR if you have a severe allergy to any part of this vaccine, you should not get Td.
-Tell your doctor if you have any severe allergies.
+A person who has ever had a life-threatening allergic reaction after a previous dose of any tetanus or diphtheria containing vaccine, OR has a severe allergy to any part of this vaccine should not get Td vaccine.
+Tell the person giving the vaccine about any severe allergies.

 Talk to your doctor if you: